Find Your Perfect School

 It is said that information technology and information systems date back to the 1840s and 1940s.
 Early models of information systems used to store data, such as Johannes Gutenberg’s printing machine, merely used wood and other metal components.

-These groundbreaking information technology inventions prepared the way for the first commercial computer, which was released in 1949.
-And since then, information systems have been employed in every industry.
+These groundbreaking information technology inventions paved the way for the first commercial computer, which was released in 1949.
+Since then, information systems have been employed in every industry.

 With consistent management of organizational and financial data or payment systems and efficient information systems, any business environment can be successful.
 In the business world, where every sector revolves around the “Internet of Things,” there is no substitute for having the correct information at the right time.
 Earning an associate degree in information systems will help you better understand how businesses can use computer technology to provide the information they need to achieve their goals, as well as yours.